Andrea Boscoli

 Andrea Boscoli (c.
 1560 – c.
 1606) was an Italian painter of the Renaissance.

 He was born in Florence, where he trained under Santi di Tito.
 He painted a Sermon of St John the Baptist for the church of San Giovanni Battista belonging to the Carmelite Teresiani at Rimini.
+He painted frescoes around te main altar of the Basilica church at Sant'Elpidio a Mare in Marche.
 He also painted portraits.
 He died in Florence about 1606.